gjlobos/gjlobos/README.md

+#
-# 👋🏻 &nbsp;&nbsp;Hi there, I am Gustavo.
+👋🏻 &nbsp;&nbsp;Hi there, I am Gustavo.
+#

+##
+- I'm a senior Engineer who decided to switch to a Java Backend Developer 3 years ago.
+- I'm a continuous learner, always aiming to learn new technologies.
+- With experience in team leadership and collaboration.
+- Willing to solve problems with creativity and critical thinking.
-# I live in Argentina 🇦🇷, a beautiful country.
+- I live in Argentina 🇦🇷, a beautiful country.
 Come and visit it!!
+##

 ### 🎯 &nbsp;&nbsp;Some technologies I use:
 <p align="center">